Source Company – Cash Drawers and the Vault

 The reconciling process is pretty straightforward, but there are enough steps that we've created a separate article for it: Source Company – Reconciling Cash Drawers and the Vault.

-You also have the option to transfer money through a bank, down below will explain the process to do so.
+You also have the option to transfer money through a bank, and the section below will explain the process for doing so.

 Transferring to a bank

-The agents that are assigned to a cash drawer, at the end of the night they're going to make sure that all the cash is there and has the same amount that was logged that day.
-This process is called reconciling the vault, they will count the cash in the cash drawer and make sure that its accurate.
-Once they're done with the reconciliation process, they then will have options to transfer money to a bank or unassign themselves from the vault.
+At the end of a shift, the users assigned to a cash drawer are going to want to make sure that all the cash is there equal to the amount that was logged that day.
+This process is called reconciling the vault.
+They will count the cash in the cash drawer and make sure that it's accurate.
+Once they're finished with the reconciliation process, they will then have options to transfer money to a bank or unassign themselves from the vault.
 If they unassign themselves from the vault, they no longer will have responsibility over that vault.

-If they decide to transfer money to a bank, a window will pop up where they will be able to enter in the amount of cash (cash amount or non cash amount) and the date that they are transferring money.
+If the users decide to transfer money to a bank, a window will pop up where they will be able to enter in the amount of cash (cash amount or non cash amount) and the date that they are transferring money.

 How to print a replenishment check:

-Replenishment checks are filled out and then sent through via a .pdf to that lender.
+Replenishment checks are filled out and then sent via a .pdf to the lender.
 The lender can print it out and then take it to their bank and withdraw money.

 As you can see above, the information is entered into the check in LoanPro and then sent out as a .pdf to the lender.

 - Pay to the order of - This is the client who wants to get money out of their account.